 - Meghan will give you her cell number.
 If there is a true emergency (e.g., fire, serious injury, etc.), call 911, then call Meghan if possible.
 If there is a lab emergency (e.g., the lab is unusually hot, there’s a mysterious puddle on the floor, an environmental chamber is misbehaving), call Meghan.
 If it’s an emergency, a call at any time is fine.
 But if it’s not an emergency, please do not call or text between 9PM and 7AM!

 - Safety: There are signs on the lab doors that tell you about safety equipment and regulations.
 The lab also contains the Material Safety Data Sheets (MSDSs) for all the chemicals in the lab.
-These are in a blue binder on the shelf above Katie’s desk.
+These are in a blue binder on the shelf in the lab.
 If you are ever unsure about whether something is safe or have concerns about safety, please ask!

-- Training: All students need to complete two online safety training modules.
-The two lab safety modules you need to take are:
+- Training: All students need to complete online lab safety training.
+To do that, go here: https://maislinc.umich.edu/maislinc/learner/home/index?FromLogin=1

 General Lab Policies:

 - Lab notebooks: All lab members must use lab notebooks; these will be provided by the lab, belong to the lab, and must stay in the lab at all times (including after you finish working in the lab).
 Lab notebooks should never leave the lab!
 If you need a copy of information (e.g., to enter data at home), this is a great opportunity to scan it or take a photo of the relevant pages.

 - When you start your lab notebook, leave a few (3-4) pages blank at the beginning.
 You can update these over time to provide a table of contents for your lab notebook, which will make it easier for you (and everyone else!) to find info in your lab notebook later.